developer-student-club-thapar/buying_selling_devops/CONTRIBUTING.md

 - Create a new database in postgres with name `thapar_olx` owned by the user created in previous step.
 - Ensure that postgres server is running on default port **5432**.

+- To activate the virtual environment made by poetry run `poetry shell`

 - After the above setup, run <br>
   `python manage.py makemigrations`
   `python manage.py migrate`